Cyberpunk738/AI-chatbox/README.md

 # 🌟 Gemini AI Chatbox 🌟

 Gemini AI Chatbox is a sleek, intelligent chatbot interface powered by the Gemini AI model.
 Built using **HTML**, **CSS**, and **JavaScript**, it offers a visually engaging, user-friendly way to interact with AI in your web browser.
-Perfect for learning, prototyping, or integrating conversational AI into your own websites.
+Perfect for learning, prototyping, or integrating conversational AI into your own websites

 --